Ola2195/BatchScriptToolkit/README.md

 ### Additional Notes
 - Ensure you have the necessary permissions to delete files from the Recycle Bin and the Downloads folder.
 - This script performs irreversible actions.
 Double-check that you want to delete all files in these directories before confirming.

+## `disk-space-check.bat`

+This batch script checks the free disk space on the C: drive and compares it to a specified threshold.
+If the free space is below the threshold, it displays a warning message.
+Otherwise, it indicates that there is sufficient disk space.

+### Features

+- Retrieves the free space on the C: drive in bytes and converts it to megabytes (MB).
+- Compares the free space to a user-defined threshold to determine if disk space is low.
+- Provides feedback based on whether the free space meets the threshold criteria.

+### Usage

+1. **Set Threshold**: Adjust the `threshold` variable to specify the minimum amount of free space (in MB) before a warning is issued.
+    ```batch
+    :: Set threshold for free space (in MB)
+    set "threshold=1000"
+    ```
+2. **Run the Script**: Execute the script to check disk space.
+It will display a warning if the free space is below the threshold or confirm that there is sufficient space.

+### Additional Notes
+- This script requires PowerShell to handle large number calculations.
+Ensure that PowerShell is available on your system.

 ## `run-hidden.vbs`